AHS-uni/docrag/docs/ENV_MANAGMENT.md

 ### 3.2 Syncing after a `git pull`

-After pulling from `main` or another branch, use the following to make sure your environment is fully up to date.
+After pulling from `master` or another branch, use the following to make sure your environment is fully up to date.

 ####  Pure-Python updates (Poetry changes only)